- Religion and Philosophy

 - Luke 1:76-77

-These words were only a part of what Zechariah spoke on that eighth day of his new born son's life.
+These words were just a few of the many spoken by Zechariah that day.
+His words were full of prophecy and praise .
+It was the eighth day of his new born son's life.
 He had much to say that day because it was the first time in quite a few months that he was able to speak at all, having lost his voice after expressing doubt when an angel of God told him the good news that he and his wife, Elizabeth, would finally have a son.
 Zechariah was a priest of the temple, and both he and his wife were getting quite old and they were, so far, childless.
 He was told that the boy would be a "joy and delight" to them and that he was to name the boy John.
 When Zechariah regained his voice, he praised God, and prophesied as to his son who, he proclaimed, would indeed be called John.

 "He will baptize you with the Holy Spirit...."